Expert Raymond Evison recommends the best clematis to grow in the garden

 Clematis is a much-loved climbing plant that is suitable for gardens of all sizes.
 Clematis expert Raymond Evison lists his all-time favourite clematis for the garden

 Award-winning nurseryman Raymond Evison has been growing and selling clematis since he left school at the age of 15 and over the years has introduced more than 100 new plants to our gardens.
 He grows clematis suitable for growing in pots and containers, and other clematis that you can train to climb inside a conservatory or along a garden wall.
 He grows scented clematis and clematis with colourful showy flowers.
-There’s plenty of choice to suit all garden sizes and styles.
-Not easy then to select just a few clematis as favourites but here’s what Raymond picked and how he made his choice.
+There's plenty of choice to suit all garden sizes and styles.
+Not easy, then, to select just a few clematis as favourites but here's what Raymond picked.

 Our 2010 Chelsea Flower Show introduction, a plant I found as a sport on Crystal Fountain™ Evipo038(N) in 2002.
 An ideal plant for a container, for growing with wall-trained shrubs especially golden or silver variegated plants.
 Best in a south, west or east facing location.
 Always fully double flowered, very long flowering May – September.

 An outstanding red clematis introduced in 2008 and named after my eldest daughter Rebecca.
 Can be grown in any location, holds its colour well in full sun, good through other wall-trained plants and also in a container.

 A stunning off white, with blue tints, large 15-18cm wide flowers.
 Very long flowering – almost the first large-flowered clematis to come into flower and the last to finish flowering.
 Suitable in any location through wall- trained or free-standing shrubs or in a container.